 Fleetistics is realizing other savings as well.
 “The cloud folks will try to convince you that you’ll have to hire a $100,000 a year server admin to handle everything for you, but that’s not the case; applying patches is not rocket science and Hivelocity is always available to assist even if we were to need help,” says Arnold.
 “I’ve concluded that the only people who benefit from the cloud are cloud providers.
 Sometimes, moving to an established business model makes more sense than sticking with something trendy.”

 By investing in the latest technologies, adding new data center locations, and delivering responsive service and affordable, customizable services, Hivelocity continues to help companies like Fleetistics be more competitive and thrive despite tough market conditions.

-Hivelocity provides dedicated servers, private cloud and colocation hosting solutions to customers from over 130 countries worldwide.
-The company operates eleven world-class data centers totaling over 80,000 square feet across Florida, Georgia, New York, Texas, Washington State, California and Germany.
-Hivelocity maintains and manages over 15,000 physical and virtualized servers and provide managed solutions on dedicated servers, virtual servers and private cloud.
+Hivelocity provides dedicated servers, private cloud, and colocation hosting solutions to customers from over 130 countries worldwide.
+The company operates eleven world-class data centers totaling over 80,000 square feet across Florida, Georgia, New York, Texas, Washington State, California, and Germany.
+Hivelocity maintains and manages over 15,000 physical and virtualized servers and provides managed solutions on dedicated servers, virtual servers, and private cloud.
 Each of its data centers is SSAE-16 SOC1 and SOC2 certified, with HIPAA and PCI compliant services also available.